Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Summary of Future Research Directions

-The methods proposed for implementing VRS in the literature are often impractical for real-world scenarios, due to the open challenges outlined in Section \ref{sec:open_challenges}.
-One major challenge facing VRS is the need for more interpretability for deep learning strategies.
+Despite their great potential in the field, state-of-the-art A-VRSs are often impractical for real-world scenarios due to the open challenges outlined in Section \ref{sec:open_challenges}.
+One major challenge facing VRS is more interpretability for deep learning strategies.
 In critical fields, the absence of interpretability negatively affects the usability of VRS, making them virtually unusable.
-As such, an area of potential investigation for future studies would be the creation of more \textit{sophisticated and user-friendly built-in interpretability techniques}, aimed at assisting end-users in comprehending the visual suggestion mechanism.
-Additionally, interpretability can be enhanced by incorporating domain-specific knowledge into the VRS, which can aid in identifying meaningful insights in a specific context, and also in effectively reducing the visualization search space.
+As such, an area of potential investigation for future studies would be the creation of more \textit{sophisticated and user-friendly built-in interpretability techniques} aimed at assisting end-users in comprehending the visual suggestion mechanism.
+Additionally, interpretability can be enhanced by incorporating domain-specific knowledge into the VRS, which can aid in identifying meaningful insights in a specific context and effectively reduce the visualization search space.
 Another significant challenge facing VRS is the lack of standardized and effective quality metrics.
 In particular, researchers should concentrate on defining quantitative metrics that may capture the perceptual insightfulness of visualizations.
 This limitation is further exacerbated by the diversity of constraints (see Section \ref{sec:problem_formulation}) in different application contexts.
-Furthermore, having these metrics would allow researchers to improve existing datasets by reducing bias and discarding non-insightful visualizations, and could even pave the way for unsupervised approaches which are totally absent in literature.
-Finally, to make VRS usable in real-world and high-stakes situations, future research should focus on task-based VRS rather than one-shot and task-agnostic recommendation approaches, which seem unfeasible in real scenarios.
-This could lead to a focus on visual generative approaches suggesting insightful and effective visualizations for a provided dataset (e.g., \cite{DBLP:journals/corr/abs-2204-06125,DBLP:conf/icml/NicholDRSMMSC22}) given lightweight task-based constraints, for example, expressed with an input query in natural language.
+Furthermore, having these metrics would allow researchers to improve existing datasets by reducing bias and discarding non-insightful visualizations, and could even pave the way for unsupervised approaches that are totally absent in the literature\footnote{We emphasize that LLM-based methods rely on the knowledge embedded in the pre-trained language model.
+Usually, these systems are subjected to a fine-tuning phase in zero or few-shot learning, but this does not change their supervised nature.}.
+Finally, to make VRS usable in real-world and high-stakes situations, future research could focus on LLM task-aware VRSs, rather than one-shot and task-agnostic recommendation approaches, which seem too ambitious in real scenarios.
+This suggests focusing on approaches to generate insightful and effective visualizations for a provided dataset (e.g., \cite{DBLP:journals/corr/abs-2204-06125,DBLP:conf/icml/NicholDRSMMSC22}) given lightweight task-based constraints, for example, expressed with an input query in natural language.